 Go to Forms

-From your HubSpot Dashboard, navigate to Contacts > Forms.
+Navigate in HubSpot Marketing to Contacts > Forms.

 Create new form

-From the Forms Dashboard, click the blue button at the top right: Create new form.
+From the forms Dashboard, click Create form at the top right.

-When you create a brand new form, HubSpot will automatically add three fields to your form to get you started: First Name, Last Name, and Email.
+In the Details tab in the left sidebar, you will be able to edit your Form Name and other options.
+HubSpot will automatically add three fields to your form to get you started: First Name, Last Name, and Email.

 Edit the fields on your form